ThomasColliers/orbit/DESIGN.md

 ## goals

-1) Realitic planet, prepare in blender and try to do the same in Amethyst
+1) Planet, prepare in blender and try to do reproduce in amethyst
-2) Rotation mouse controls
+2) Replace rotation mouse controls
 3) Sun that lights the planet
 4) Space 360 map
 5) You spawn from the planet itself, rising from the surface